Professional Advisory - Duty to Report

 Each of us has a responsibility to protect children and youth from harm.
 As a professional educator working directly with students and supporting others who are, you have a legal and ethical duty to report to a children’s aid society when you have reasonable grounds to suspect that a child is or may be in need of protection.

-Ontario’s Child and Family Services Act (CFSA) requires those who perform professional or official duties with respect to children to report suspected child abuse where there are reasonable grounds.
-A child is anyone under 16 (or appears to be) or who is 16 or 17 and subject to a child protection order.
+Ontario's Child, Youth and Family Services Act, 2017 (CYFSA) requires those who perform professional or official duties with respect to children to report suspected child abuse where there are reasonable grounds.
+This requirement applies with respect to children who are under 16 .
+However, if you have reasonable grounds to suspect that a child who is 16 or 17 is in need of protection, a report may be made even though it is not required.

 You don’t have to be certain that a child may need protection.
 Suspicion on reasonable grounds – information that an average person, using normal and honest judgment would need to decide – is reason enough to report.
 You have to report to a children’s aid society so that they can assess and determine what the child needs.